Environmental Geosciences - Weathering Important MCQs

 a) Spheroidal weathering

-b) Fracture-filling mineralization
+b) Fracture-filling mineralisation

 c) Pressure release exfoliation